thomas-clouston/Bounce-Range-Trading-Bot/README.md

 # Bounce Range Trading Bot

-This software trades Futures crypto positions autonomously on the Kucoin exchange.
-It uses a custom trading stratergy of analysing the average movement against a given coin's trend and makes decisions based on future price action.
+This software trades Crypto Perpetual Futures Contracts autonomously on the Kucoin exchange.
+It uses a custom trading stratergy of scanning the exchange for a coin with the most visible linear pattern trend and analyses the average movement against the given coin's trend and makes decisions based on current and future price action.

 ### Usage